+- And; with

+- Note: "And" and "with" are used as synonyms when describing multiple histologies within a single tumor.

+- Multifocal; multicentric

+- Carcinoma: adenocarcinoma

-- And; with - Note: "And" and "with" are used as synonyms when describing multiple histologies within a single tumor. - Multifocal; multicentric - Carcinoma; adenocarcinoma - A histology type must be stated for these terms to be equal - o Example: Renal cell carcinoma and renal cell adenocarcinoma are both coded 8312 - Simultaneous; existing at the same time; concurrent; prior to first course treatment - Site; topography - Tumor; mass; tumor mass; lesion, neoplasm - The terms tumor, mass, tumor mass, lesion, neoplasm and nodule are not used in a standard manner in clinical diagnoses, scans, or consults.
-Disregard the terms unless there is a physician's statement that the term is malignant/cancer - o These terms are used ONLY to determine multiple primaries - o Do not use these terms for casefinding or determining reportability - Type; subtype; variant
+- Simultaneous; existing at the same time; concurrent; prior to first course treatment

+- Site; topography

+- Tumor; mass; tumor mass; lesion, neoplasm

+- The terms tumor, mass, tumor mass, lesion, neoplasm and nodule are not used in a standard manner in clinical diagnoses, scans, or consults.
+Disregard the terms unless there is a physician's statement that the term is malignant/cancer

+- o These terms are used ONLY to determine multiple primaries

+- o Do not use these terms for casefinding or determining reportability

+- Type; subtype; variant